alexanderGugel/ied/README.md

     expose      make a sub-dependency `require`able
     config      print the used config
     init        initialize a new package
+    link        link the current package or into it unlink      unlink the current package or from it

   Flags:
     -h, --help      show usage information